dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

     it's a bit simpler.
   - The BTB/BTAC is described in 5-1 --- 5-6 of the arm1176 pdf.

-Last lab we did the page table, the main noun of the VM universe.
-This lab we do the main gerunds needed to hook it up to the hardware:
-   - setting up domains.
-   - setting up the page table register and ASID.
-   - turning on the MMU.
-   - making sure the state is coherent.

-You'll write assembly helper routines implement these (put them in `13-vm-page-table/code/your-mmu-asm.s`) and then at the end remove our `staff-mmu-asm.o` from the `Makefile`.
-Mechanically, you will go through, one-at-a-time and replace every function prefixed with `staff_` to be your own code.
-The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

-At the end, you can replace all our code (the `staff-mmu-asm.o` in the previous 12 and 13 labs).
-At that point all the code for two different ways to do VM will be yours.
-They aren't fancy, but they are complete.
-From these working examples you should be able to make a much fancier system if you are inclined or (my favorite) a much faster one.
-In addition, these are the most complex topics in the ARM.
-They are generally the most complex on any architecture.
-Now that you understand them (roughly): there is nothing harder.
-You have the ability to drop in anywhere and figure things out.

 If you look in `mmu.h` you'll see the five routines you have to implement, which will be in `mmu-asm.S`: